How I Helped My Former Young Toddler Class and Their Families Feel Safe at Childcare While in a Pandemic

 Originally posted on August 29, 2020 on Facebook Notes on my Facebook page

-CONTENT WARNING: I would like to mention that I am not a medical doctor and I am sharing this content for educational purposes only.
-If you suspect that you or a loved one has any coronavirus (COVID-19) related symptoms or other physical health concerns, it is okay to get help and I highly recommend seeking help from a medical doctor who is qualified to do so.
+CONTENT WARNING: I would like to mention that I am not a medical doctor.
+All content posted on my influencer page is for educational purposes only with no intent to provide any professional services.
+Social media should never be used as a substitute for mental nor medical health care nor legal advice.
+If you suspect that you or a loved one has any coronavirus (COVID-19) related symptoms or other physical health concerns, it is okay to get help, and I highly recommend seeking help from a medical doctor who is qualified to do so.

 Last week when I was in New York, I went to Wegman's with my family to help shop for my brother's apartment and I found this book in one of the aisles.
 Thank You Helpers written by Patricia Hegarty and illustrated by Michael Emmerson is a children's book about all of the essential works and how to thank them for all of their selfless hard work during the pandemic.
 Since I really liked it so much, my parents decided to buy it for me to contribute to my classroom and I shared it with my young toddler students this week.
 They loved it so much and doctors and teachers seemed to be their favorite essential workers mentioned in the book.